-Camp Amalinda is a unique lodge and is a firm favourite place to stay in Matopos.
+Amalinda Lodge is a unique lodge and a firm favourite place to stay in the Matobo Hills.
 With its unique ‘rock’ architecture and its many years of experience it is a must for the safari enthusiast who is looking for more than just a wildlife experience.
 Quirky, imaginative and unique the lounge, library, fire pit and dining area have been crafted into the side of a hill and spill out over a number of different levels.
 Accommodation is set in and around huge boulders.
 There are nine rooms in total – three standard, three suites and three family rooms – each individually decorated.
-There is also a main swimming pool to relax and cool off in.
+There is also an infinity swimming pool built into the rock to relax and cool off in.

 Activities are many and varied and with prior warning can be tailored to specific requests.
 Game drives, walks, hikes, San rock art site visits, tracking rhino and cultural visits to nearby homesteads are to name a few of the activities on offer.
 We highly recommend spending a day with Paul Hubbard, a renowned archaeologist and historian in this area, to learn the history of the Matopos region.